 As a teacher who loves to travel, I try to bring the world into the classroom at every opportunity.
-I’m not just talking about discussing where we’ve been on holiday – I’m talking about using what’s around us to hook a student’s interest outside of the subject, then develop their understanding within it.
+I’m not just talking about discussing where I’ve been on holiday – I’m talking about using what’s around me to hook a student’s interest outside of the subject, then develop their understanding within it.

 Here are a few things I do to try to make that connection and bring the world into my classroom: